BiosPlus/GoRoMa/docs/google-workspace/groups.md

 ---

-{: .highlight}
-Always make sure to exclude suspended users.
+We always make sure to exclude suspended users.
 Don't need any bounceback.
 Though if you want suspended users for some reason, just remove `&& user.suspended == false` from the end of each query
+{: .important}

 #### APAC Dynamic Group
 ```sql